Howie Epstein

 Howard Norman Epstein (July 21, 1955 – February 23, 2003) was an American musician best known as a bassist with Tom Petty and the Heartbreakers.

 Early life

-Epstein was born in Milwaukee, Wisconsin, and grew up in a musical household.
-His father, Sam, was a top local record producer who worked with various rock and roll and soul groups in the 1950s and 1960s.
-Epstein often visited the music studios, watching his father work and occasionally making recordings under his father's watchful eye at a very young age.
-He recalled, "I would go into the bars with my father to check out the bands he was thinking of working with, and a couple of times he let me use groups he was working with as back-up musicians for stuff I'd record."
-Howie attended Nicolet High School in Glendale, Wisconsin, graduating in 1973.
+Epstein was born in Milwaukee, Wisconsin.
+He grew up in a musical household.
+Epstein's father, Sam, was a top local record producer who worked with various rock and roll and soul groups in the 1950s and 1960s.
+Epstein graduated from Nicolet High School in Glendale, Wisconsin.
+He was Jewish.

 Career

 In the late 1960s and early 1970s, Howie played mostly rhythm guitar or mandolin and sang in a number of both rock and roll and country Milwaukee bands that were regionally popular, including MHB Experience, Egz, Winks, Forearm Smash, and The Craze.
 When he felt he had gone as far as he could go in Milwaukee, Epstein decided to move to New York City, but before he could pack his gear, he was lured to the West Coast by a drummer friend to play bass in a new band that singer-songwriter John Hiatt was forming in Los Angeles.
 He stuck with Hiatt for two years and two albums (Slug Line and Two Bit Monsters).